 The reason for this can be found by considering the stories of the Scinfaxi and Hrimfaxi during the Circum-Pacific War a year prior.
 Both vessels had an extensive development and assembly process with a huge budget.
 The submarines sat in a covered dock in a suburb of Okchabrusk until 1991, when the veil on the "Warships for a New Age" was lifted.
 However, there had been numerous internal complaints about the vessels being built with structural defects.
-Furthermore, when both the Scinfaxi and Hrimfaxi were deployed in live combat some 20 years after their construction, both submarines were sunk in the line of duty.
+Furthermore, when both the Scinfaxi and Hrimfaxi were deployed in live combat some 20 years after their construction, both submarines were lost in operational incidents without making much of any contribution.
 The Alicorn is the Scinfaxi-class submarine concept expanded even further, and yet she still sits unfinished.
 One can hardly blame the Yuktobanian government for calling her a burden.

 This is where GR Trading came in.
 They are a trading company which forms the core of the GR Group, whose value has risen as part of Usea's private reconstruction and maintenance industry.
 They undertook half the costs of purchasing and tearing down the discarded vessel.
 Furthermore, they convinced the FCU government that it was an excellent opportunity to acquire foreign engineering talent and expertise.